-We have data on 1,228 companies that use Scala.
+We have data on 1,537 companies that use Scala.
 The companies using Scala are most often found in United States and in the Computer Software industry.
-Scala is most often used by companies with 50-200 employees and >1000M dollars in revenue.
-Our data for Scala usage goes back as far as 6 months.
+Scala is most often used by companies with 50-200 employees and 1M-10M dollars in revenue.
+Our data for Scala usage goes back as far as 1 years and 6 months.

 Scala is a general-purpose programming language providing support for functional programming and a strong static type system.
 Designed to be concise, many of Scala's design decisions aimed to address criticisms of Java.
 Scala source code is intended to be compiled to Java bytecode, so that the resulting executable code runs on a Java virtual machine.
 Scala provides language interoperability with Java, so that libraries written in either language may be referenced directly in Scala or Java code.